triton-inference-server/python_backend/examples/instance_kind/README.md

 Results is class: TABBY
 PASS: ResNet50 instance kind
 ```
-It is also possible to load your python model to both CPU and GPU if neccessary.
+It is also possible to load multiple model instances on CPU and GPU
-To do this, make sure your config file has the following entry:
+if neccessary.

+Below the instance group setting will create two model instances,
+one on CPU and other on GPU.
 ```
 instance_group [{ kind: KIND_CPU }, { kind: KIND_GPU}]
 ```